 Prep and Culture Kit

-Fully escorted trip with a knowledgeable and fun group leader
+Fully escorted trip with a knowledgeable and fun yoga teachers and group leaders

 Planning assistance for extended travel